alteryx/woodwork/docs/source/index.rst

 It provides a DataTable object, which contains the physical, logical, and semantic data types.
 It can be used with `Featuretools <https://www.featuretools.com>`__, `EvalML <https://evalml.featurelabs.com/en/latest/>`__, and general machine learning applications where logical and semantic typing information is important.

+Woodwork provides simple interfaces for adding and updating logical and semantic typing information, as well as selecting data columns based on the types.

 Quick Start
 -----------

-Below is an example of using a Woodwork DataTable to automatically infer the Logical Types for a data structure.
+Below is an example of using a Woodwork DataTable to automatically infer the Logical Types for a data structure and select columns with specific types.

 .. ipython:: python